 In this 1.5-day class we will work together in teams to DESIGN AND cast a PIECE OF FURNITURE.
 We will cover design criteria, the basics of concrete, tools and materials, form building, and how to PROPERLY AND PROFESSIONALLY cast, cure and finish concrete.

 It is extremely important to note that this class is an exploratory exercise.
 The purpose is to open your way of thinking in all aspects; furniture design, materials, and fabrication.
-Expect to fail, for through failure lies the answer to the equation.
+Expect to fail, for through failure lies the answer.
 Failure is A fundamental aspect of knowledge, and one that we embrace wholeheartedly.
 Many of the workshop pieces turn out perfect, and many do not, but all have a lesson contained within.

 We highly recommend that you attend the 2.5 Day Fabric-Forming + GFRC Workshop if enrolling in this class as we spend very little time on the science of concrete and nearly all the class working on designing and building the furniture piece.

-This class will be taught by Brandon Gore, founder of Gore Design Co. and Hard Goods, and a judge on the new hit furniture design competition 'Framework.'
-The class will be held in his small private studio in Tempe, Arizona.
+This class will be taught by Brandon Gore, founder of Gore Design Co. and Hard Goods, and a judge on the hit furniture design competition 'Framework.'
+The class will be held at his private studio in the Ozark Mountains of Eureka Springs, AR.

 Session Time and Capacity